💶 2026 Edition

 Car Insurance Costs in Luxembourg:

-Actual Numbers by Profile
+Real Numbers by Profile

-At the neutral starting degree (11, no bonus or malus), a mid-range vehicle in Luxembourg costs roughly €30-50/month for RC-only, €60-90/month for Mini Casco, and €90-150/month for full Casco.
-A driver with maximum bonus (degree -3, 45% of base rate) pays roughly half.
-The price difference between Luxembourg's cheapest and most expensive insurer for the same profile can reach 40%.
-After the Article 111 LIR tax deduction (up to €672/person/year on the RC component), the effective out-of-pocket cost is meaningfully lower.
+At the neutral starting degree 11 (no bonus or malus), a mid-range vehicle in Luxembourg costs roughly €30 to €50 per month for RC-only, €60 to €90 per month for Mini Casco, and €90 to €150 per month for full Casco.
+A driver at maximum bonus (degree -3, paying 45% of the base rate) pays roughly half of those amounts.
+The price difference between Luxembourg's cheapest and most expensive insurer for the same profile can reach 40%, which is why obtaining at least two quotes is always worthwhile.

-Monthly Premiums at Each Coverage Level
+Monthly Premiums for Each Coverage Tier

-Reference: mid-range vehicle (market value ~€20,000, average power), driver at degree 11 (100% of base premium).
-Degree -3 numbers show the maximum-bonus scenario at 45% of base.
+Reference profile: mid-range vehicle (market value around €20,000, average power), driver at degree 11 (100% of base premium).
+The figures at degree -3 illustrate the maximum-bonus scenario at 45% of the base.

 RC Only (Third Party)